StrangeRanger/bash-style-guide/content/aesthetics.md

     type: info

 - **88-Character Limit**: Keep the column length within 88 characters.
 This means breaking lines exceeding the limit into multiple lines when necessary.
-    - **Reason**: An 88-character limit ensures that code remains readable on various screen sizes and devices, including terminals, text editors, and code review tools.
 - **Exceptions**: Allow exceptions for long strings or complex expressions that are more understandable when not broken into multiple lines.

 ///